irahorecka/bart-detect/README.md

 <p align = 'center'>
 <img src="https://i.imgur.com/T5WDI7C.jpg" alt="4 LED setup on breadboard" width="500" height="450">
 </p><br>
 Please let me know if you have any questions!
-You are free to change BART stations to your liking.
-Message me if you have any questons or concerns, and we can work together to set this up!<br>
+You are free to change BART stations to your preference, just make sure you have the correct station keys.
+Message me if you have any questons and we can work together to set this up!<br><br>

 **Fin**